Hailey-Ross/hails.Monitor/database_version/README.md

 Do NOT:
 - Request Help
-- host your Config in a non-secure directory
+- host your `config.php` in a non-secure directory
+- Share your API-Key